 The Self Insurance Fund was established to administer and manage all costs related to the workers' compensation program (employee injuries, illnesses, and safety programs) F671, the liability program (claims and lawsuits) F672, and the unemployment program F673.
-These programs operate as an internal service fund with budgeted expenses offset by charges to departments.
-Funds 671, 672, and 673 expenses are tracked by division within the funds.
-Additionally, these funds account for claims expense only as administrative expenses are allocated to departments.
+These programs operated as an internal service fund with budgeted expenses offset by charges to departments.
+In 2007-08, the single fund (F668) was closed and the programs became a part of the Human Resources budget in the General Fund.
+In 2009-10, the internal service funds were reopened, although this time with each program having its own fund number (671, 672, and 673) and expenses tracked by division within the funds.
+Additionally, the reestablished funds account for claims expense only as administrative expenses are allocated to departments.